Mohamed-98/Trivia-API/README.md

 ## Starting and Submitting the Project

 [Fork](https://help.github.com/en/articles/fork-a-repo) the [project repository]() and [Clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
-Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.
+Work on the project locally and make sure to push all your changes to the remote repository.

 ## About the Stack